sandhyagad/PhoenixRisers/README.md

 5. Write Ansible playbooks to perform
    1) Install Apache webserver and create a webpage displaying "Hello World"
    2) Delete the html file and undeploy Apache webserver

+   Editing the Readme file for testing the Jenkins